Dogs in Hot Cars: Essential Summer Safety Tips

 Test beach sand—it also gets extremely hot

-GET YOUR DOG SOME SHOES TO PROTECT THEIR PAWS!!!
-Hands down shoes for your dog are one of the very best ways to protect their paws, from not just the heat and burns but so many other things too like the cold or snow, slippery surfaces, rough surfaces, glass, bindis, allergies, just like your own shoes protect your feet!
-Our Dog Shoes are rubber soled, breathable mesh or neoprene designs and come in sets of 4 - just like your dogs paws!
-Check them out and keep your dog safe, comfortable and fashionable with our selection of dog boots!
+GET YOUR DOG SOME SHOES TO PROTECT THEIR PAWS!
+Shoes for your dog are one of the best ways to protect their paws from heat, burns, and other dangers like cold, slippery surfaces, and allergies.
+Our Dog Shoes are rubber-soled, breathable mesh or neoprene designs, and come in sets of 4—just like your dog's paws!
+Check them out and keep your dog safe, comfortable, and fashionable with our selection of dog boots!

 Always bring water: Carry a portable bottle and bowl.
 Offer water every 15-20 minutes.